 You can’t argue with all the positive reviews.
-This might be a cheap massager and not as powerful as more expensive models, but most customers are enjoying using it and finding it useful.
+This might be a cheap massager and not as powerful as more expensive models, but most customers are enjoying using it and find it useful.
 It’s probably not for the professional athlete or sports person.
-However, if you just want to deal with some aches and pains, or treat your muscles to some after exercise relief, this massager should be sufficient.
+However, if you just want to deal with some aches and pains, or treat your muscles to some after-exercise relief, this massager should be sufficient.

 What we don’t like

 We don’t know what the Youdgee massage gun amplitude or stall force is as it’s not advertised.
 Amplitude is how deep the massager “punches” into the muscle, and stall force is the amount of force you can exert on the massage gun when pressing it into the muscle (before it stalls).
 These are important indicators of the power of a massage gun.
 Not advertising these leads me to believe that both are probably lower than average (which is to be expected at this price point).
 It would be nice to know though because otherwise, it is impossible to compare this to other massage guns e.g. Youdgee massage gun vs Theragun (the most expensive brand).